com-lihaoyi/scalatags/Readme.md

 - Syntax highlighting, error-highlighting, jump-to-definition, in-editor-documentation, and all the other nice IDE features out of the box.
 No more waiting for plugins!
 - Inbuilt and custom tags are uniformly just function calls (e.g. `div("hello world")`)
 - Custom components are trivial to create (`def component(x: Int, y: Int) = ...`) and trivial to use (`component(value1, value2)`) because they're just functions.
+- No dependencies!
+No need for SBT integration, filesystem loading, runtime compilation, caching, and all that jazz.
+You create a Scala object, call `.toString()`, and that's it!

 On top of fixing all the old problems, Scalatags targets some new ones: